Kenya Safari & Swimming 2026: Masai Mara, Lodges & Diani Beach

 - Safari combination: Masai Mara (3 days) plus Diani Beach delivers Big Five, Maasai culture and the Indian Ocean in two weeks from Nairobi.

-- Cost framework: Budget trip from 800 euros per person, comfort option with lodges and domestic flights around 2,500 euros for 14 days including safari.
+- Cost range: Budget trip from 800 euros per person, comfort option with lodges and domestic flights around 2,500 euros for 14 days including safari.

 - Nairobi Highlights: Nairobi National Park with skyline backdrop, David Sheldrick Elephant Orphanage (feeding at 11 a.m., 15 USD) and Giraffe Centre in Karen.